Sergei Polonsky: Early life

-Polonsky was born 1 December 1972 in Leningrad, Soviet Union (now Saint Petersburg, Russia) Polonsky finished secondary school No. 99 of the Vyborg District of Leningrad.
-In 1989, he joined the Airborne Troops.
-He completed his military service in the 21st Separate Air Assault Brigade (1990–1992), which was stationed in the time of the armed conflict between South Ossetia and Georgia in the combat zone at Tskhinval.
+Polonsky was born 1 December 1972 in Leningrad, Soviet Union (now Saint Petersburg, Russia).
+His father, Yuri Polonsky, is Jewish by ethnicity, and his mother, Nina Makusheva, is Russian.
+Polonsky finished secondary school No. 99 of the Vyborg District of Leningrad.
+In 1989, he joined the airborne troops.
+He completed his military service in the 21st Separate Air Assault Brigade (1990–1992), which was stationed in the time of the armed conflict between South Ossetia and Georgia in the combat zone at Tskhinvali.

 In 2000, Polonsky graduated from the St. Petersburg State University of Architecture and Civil Engineering.
 He qualified as an economist and manager with a specialization in economics and management of building enterprises.
-In 2002, he defended his PhD thesis "Formation of Functional Procurement Strategies in Construction".
-In 2008 Polonsky attempted doctoral, but, considering the academic council biased, he withdrew the work and posted the text of the thesis for an open discussion on the Internet.
+In 2002, he defended his PhD thesis "Formation of Functional Procurement Strategies in Construction"..
+In 2008, Polonsky attempted doctoral, but, considering the academic council biased, he withdrew the work and posted the text of the thesis for an open discussion on the Internet.

 Career

 Stroymontazh

 In 1994, when Polonsky was 22, he founded Stroymontazh LLC with his longtime friend Artur Kirilenko.
 Stroymontazh was a construction and real estate firm set up with the initial intention of selling apartments that they had plastered and finished.
 However, when the building owners ran into financial difficulty, they began to pay the pair in apartments.
 It was through these means that Polonsky and Kirilenko took control of their first unfinished building, starting them on the path to being property developers.
 In 1996 the company took its first contract job, completing an apartment project in St. Petersburg for a company called Lenenergo.
+"The house had an area of 22,000 sq. m.
+That year, the entire Leningrad region finished, probably less.
+I thought they would thank me, but the woman who came to take over the house refused to take it for another six months for various reasons.
+We did it only by a miracle," Polonsky said for forbes.
+By the end of the 90s, Stroymontazh was one of the largest players in the St. Petersburg real estate market.

-It was during the 1998 financial crisis in Russia, however, that Polonsky and Kirilenko began to achieve huge financial success.
+During the 1998 Russian financial crisis, Polonsky and Kirilenko began to achieve huge financial success.
 According to The New York Times, by paying construction costs in rubles and selling property in dollars they were able to profit in the lag time between construction and sale as the value of the rouble fell.
-The company rapidly amassed wealth and made a name for itself as one of St Petersburg's largest developers, eventually building Petrovsky Fort, a 540,000-square-foot complex that became the standard for business centers in the former capital.
+The company rapidly amassed wealth and made a name for itself as one of Saint Petersburg's largest developers, eventually building Petrovsky Fort, a 540,000-square-foot complex that became the standard for business centers in the former capital.

-Polonsky opened an office in Moscow in 2000, after graduating from St. Petersburg State University of Architecture and Civil Engineering.
+Polonsky opened an office in Moscow in 2000.
 Two years later, Mayor Luzkhov appointed him as an adviser.
 Polonsky was not yet 30.